-Types of Roofing Marketing
+Types of roofing marketing

 Referral marketing is one of the best strategies that you can implement.
-It generates 3-5x higher conversion rates compared to other avenues and it requires relatively little effort on your part.2 Referral programs don’t need to be overly complicated or expensive.
+It generates 3-5x higher conversion rates compared to other channels and it requires relatively little effort on your part.2 Referral programs don’t need to be overly complicated or expensive.
 Instead, focus on targeting customers and/or vendors that align best with your market.

 One way to drive customer referrals is to offer an incentive.
 This could be something like a free gutter cleaning, $250 off their next service with you, or something simple like a gift card.
 The value of the reward should be determined by the value of these leads.

-Once you’ve established your referral bonus, it’s time to promote your program.
+Once you’ve established your referral terms, it’s time to promote your program.
 Aside from verbally mentioning it to customers, you can include your program in your email signature, on your website, and in other roofing marketing materials.

 Vendor referrals vary from customer referrals in the sense that the relationship is more quid-pro-quo.
 You’ll both be passing referrals back and forth.
 To create a vendor referral program, start by identifying a few potential businesses that could be a good source of leads.
 This can include organizations like your local chamber of commerce or insurance agency.

-After you’ve identified a list of potential partners, broach the idea of a referral program with a meeting, phone call, or email.
+After you’ve identified a list of potential partners, raise the idea of a referral program with a meeting, phone call, or email.
 You’ll want to illustrate the benefits that each partner could receive from a program.

 If you don’t have the time to create a referral program, or are intimidated by the task, you can try listing your company on referral websites.
 A quick Google search will turn up a number of sites related to home repairs, roofing projects, or more general queries.